Skip to content

 1. Get an API Key

 The system uses API keys for initial access.
-Check the database initialization scripts for default keys.
+Ensure the auth service stores the key Kong validates.
+See API key setup for options.

 2. Create a User Account